seheon-oh/baygaud-PI/README.md

 	- Python3.10
 	- Python3 virtual environment module: venv (normally, venv is installed along with python3)
-	- The latest version of dynasty 2.0.3 will be installed for bayesian analysis employing nested sampling.
+	- The latest version of dynesty 2.0.3 will be installed for Bayesian analysis utilizing nested sampling.
 	- Tested for Ubuntu 18.04 LT and macOS Monterey 12.6 on Apple M1

 # Installation

-1. Make a directory of python3 virtual environment for baygaud-PI.
+1. Make a directory for the python3 virtual environment for baygaud-PI.
 For example,

 		[seheon@sejong00] makedir /home/seheon/research/baygaud_PI

-2. Download baygaud-master.zip and unzip in the directory,
+2. Download 'baygaud-master.zip' and unzip it in the directory,

 		[seheon@sejong00] mv baygaud-master.zip /home/seheon/research/baygaud_PI
   		[seheon@sejong00] unzip  /home/seheon/research/baygaud_PI/baygaud-master.zip